Which of the A-Fib Treatment Options is Best for Me?

 Another factor to consider is your age.
 If you’re 40 years old, it’s probably worth the effort to get your silent Chronic A-Fib fixed.
 Chronic A-Fib over time will probably damage your heart, brain, and other organs.
 But if you’re in your 70s, you can probably live the rest of your life in a satisfactory, fulfilling manner even with silent Chronic A-Fib.

 However, having had A-Fib, the author knows how wonderful it is to be in normal sinus rhythm.
 Even though you have silent Chronic A-Fib and in general feel OK, you may want and need to get rid of your Chronic A-Fib.
 Most doctors understand this need to have a heart that beats normally and will work with you, as long as you understand the risks and challenges.
-See the options in this section under “I Have Chronic A-Fib” below.
+See the options in the above question: “I Have Chronic A-Fib”.

 You might be a good candidate for a Mini-Maze operation, since you don’t have to be on blood thinners during and after a Mini-Maze operation.